storyfeet/dugi_bialan/content/works/little_red.md

 # "this is very good so I can hear you"

-vo-ezan li dugi ei go "o guma lon biog mi, mi wei belin mugo leli ei mugo delo vin"
+vo-ezan li dugi ei go "o guma lon bog mi, mi wei belin mugo leli ei mugo delo vin"

 # The wolf said, "O come closer, I'd like to taste some of your soup"

-is-won wei guma da biog mudei, wei lugin biog mudei.
+is-won wei guma da bog mudei, wei lugin bog mudei.

 # She came closer, and looked closer.